 The Promise

 The standard pitch is appealing in its simplicity.
 Write down three things you are grateful for every day.
 After a few weeks, you will notice your mood improve, your stress decrease, and your overall life satisfaction rise.
 The science behind it is real, and many people have tried it.
-The success rate is much lower than the marketing suggests.
+The success rate is much lower than the marketing suggests, and the gap between the research and the popular implementation is the entire reason the practice has the reputation it has.

 Why It Falls Short